-This series of House of Worship Reopening Requirements & Guidelines was created to guide congregation leaders through the New York State Governor's Executive Orders, while including practical guidance to comply with the requirements.
-There are four documents, corresponding to each of the four reopen phases.
-These were written with the understanding that the state may occupy different reopen phases at different times, depending on the rates of COVID-19 cases.
+This document is the fifth in a series of House of Worship Reopening Requirements & Guidelines created by NYDIS to guide congregation leaders through the New York State Governor's Executive Orders, while including practical guidance to comply with the new localized restrictions.
+These were written with the understanding that, based on their location, congregations may experience red, orange, or yellow zones.

 The mandatory sections include all New York State required steps for houses of worship to complete during this phase of reopen, and the recommended sections provided by NYDIS list practical steps to support the completion of the mandatory Executive Orders.
-The checklists on each page are organized by topic.
+The checklists are organized by topic: